 In a landscape that changes as quickly as retail, what is right today may be completely wrong for your business tomorrow.
 Just a decade ago, most analysts were arguing that retail stores wouldn’t disappear anytime soon.
 This changed a few years ago when experts said online is the way to go.
 Today, people are yet again vouching for a retail store concept.

-However, we think the best way to insure your business against these uncertainties is to go multichannel.
+However, we think the best way to ensure your business against these uncertainties is to go multichannel.
 Sell across as many channels as you can, and match customer expectations of where they can find you.
 Today’s customer always looks up a product and a retailer online before buying from them.
 If a retailer also has an online presence, a quick conversion through the sales channel is highly probable.

 The Web Store

-Having your own website, and an e-commerce enabled store at that, can truly open up some unexplored avenues for you.
+Having your own website, and e-commerce enabled to store at that, can truly open up some unexplored avenues for you.
 While it does take a bit of time and effort it is worth it when it comes to brand building.
 This is why retailers of niche products such as designer stationery and boutique clothes always have a web store.

 Even for many large retailers, web stores are a great way to build their online presence and make a mark on their potential customer’s mind.

 - One great advantage is that you don’t have to have every single product in full stock all the time.
 Customers who come to a store usually have a product in mind or a category at least.
 They will not be browsing through your virtual aisles and picking items as they please.

 - Monitoring inventory and keeping it at optimal levels is easier here.
 In a physical store every rack has to be full all the time!